IBE160/SG-NextGenCoding/docs/PRD.md

 **5. User Interface & Experience (FR-UI)**
 *   **FR-UI-1: Responsive User Interface**: The system shall provide a responsive web interface compatible with modern browsers (Chrome, Firefox, Safari, Edge - latest two versions) on desktop, laptop, and tablet devices.
+    *   **Priority**: MVP
     *   **User Value**: Consistent, accessible, and comfortable experience across different devices and screen sizes.
     *   **Acceptance Criteria**:
         *   UI elements and layouts adapt correctly across specified device types and browser windows.
         *   Core functionalities are fully accessible and usable via keyboard navigation.
     *   **Domain Constraint**: WCAG 2.1 AA accessibility guidelines must be met for all UI components and content.

+---

+## Edge Cases and Special Scenarios

+- **Large File Uploads**: The system should gracefully handle file uploads that are close to the size limit, providing clear feedback to the user during the upload and processing.
+- **Empty or Very Short Files**: If a user uploads a file with little or no content, the AI should return a message indicating that there is not enough content to generate a summary or quiz, rather than producing an error or a nonsensical output.
+- **Unsupported File Types**: The system should provide a clear and immediate error message if a user attempts to upload a file type that is not supported.
+- **AI Service Unavailability**: If the AI service (Gemini 2.5) is unavailable or returns an error, the user should be notified with a user-friendly message, and the system should not crash.
+- **Poor Quality OCR**: For PDF files that are images, the text extraction (OCR) might be of poor quality.
+The system should ideally detect this and warn the user that the generated content might be inaccurate.

 ---